 Area Rug Inspiration | A Whole New World

 There’s a reason why the magic carpet was Aladdin’s vehicle of choice for soaring Princess Jasmine into “a whole new world.”
 Colorful, intricately woven area rugs can add a sense of drama to interiors and have been doing so for thousands of years.
 Though old-school artisans continue to make classic designs in the ancient ways, this time-honored tradition remains relevant by embracing modern trends, materials and technology.
 While it’s still possible to recreate an Arabian night in your home office or living room, there are endless possibilities for design and delivery.
-Get cleaner and fresher carpets with Dan Dan The Carpet Man and their experienced team.
+Here, learn all you need to know about the area rug that’s just right for your space.

 Rug basics

-Awesome area rugs similar to vintage area rugs are a popular solution for floors that need a little softness, warmth, color or texture.
+Area rugs are a popular solution for floors that need a little softness, warmth, color or texture.
 They’re adaptable and easier to maintain than their wall-to-wall cousins, but before you do any shopping, it’s helpful to understand the basics about their construction.
 Rug construction refers to how various weaves are made.
 Tufted rugs are created without knots, looped with a machine or hand-held tool through the rug’s backing, then sheared to create a smooth surface.
 Hooked rugs are similar; they are also pulled through the backing but left unshorn.
 Flatweave rugs are woven on a loom and have no pile.
 Hand-knotted rugs are the most labor-intensive to create; traditional artisan weavers tie individual knots to warp yarns that form the length of the piece.

 Area rugs are versatile; they can function as artwork for the floor, or an anchor for a room’s furnishings and decor, and are easy to switch out for a new look.
 When rug shopping, check materials and cleaning instructions carefully.
-Natural fibers like bamboo, jute and sisal are not easily cleaned, while wool rugs bounce back beautifully after a good scrubbing with the carpet cleaning equipment.
+Natural fibers like bamboo, jute and sisal are not easily cleaned, while wool rugs bounce back beautifully after a good scrubbing.
 Silk rugs look and feel wonderful, but are delicate and difficult to maintain.
 Cotton rugs are affordable and fun, though not “forever” pieces.
 Area rugs can be made of leather, hide and sheepskin; “faux” hides are fabricated of acrylic and synthetic blends.
 Many modern rugs are made in polypropylene and microfiber.
 Polypropylene does not decompose easily—perhaps acceptable to environmentally-conscious buyers, and synthetics are petroleum products–not optimal for crawling babies and children.

 Local trends